Mic92/dotfiles/home/.zsh-history-substring-search/README.md

         # bind k and j for VI mode
         bindkey -M vicmd 'k' history-substring-search-up
         bindkey -M vicmd 'j' history-substring-search-down

-    Ubuntu 12.04 and MacOSX 10.9 users might need to use this snippet instead:

-        # bind UP and DOWN arrow keys
-        bindkey '^[[A' history-substring-search-up
-        bindkey '^[[B' history-substring-search-down

 3. Type any part of any previous command and then: